Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 ### Changelog {#document-change}

+*When to create: Version phase*

-A changelog is a record of all of the major versions of your data and code [@uk_data_service_research_2023; @wilson_good_2017].
-While there are automatic ways to track your data and code through programs such as Git and GitHub, in the education field where researchers often work with identifiable human subjects data, users are most often not keeping their study data, during an active project, in a remote repository.
+A changelog is a record of all of the major versions of your data and code [@uk_data_service_research_2023; @wilson_good_2017] (see Figure \@ref(fig:fig7-14)).
+While there are automatic ways to track your data and code through programs such as Git, in the education field where researchers often work with identifiable human subjects data, users are most often not keeping their study data, during an active project, in a remote repository.
 Instead, data are usually kept in an institution-approved storage location.
 Even if a storage location has versioning such as Box or SharePoint, unless users are able to add contextual messages about changes made when saving versions (e.g., a commit message with Git), users will still want to keep a changelog.

 A changelog reduces data rot [@henry_data_2021] by providing data lineage, allowing the user to understand where the data originated as well as all transformations made to the data.
 It also supports data confidence, allowing the user to understand what version of the data they are currently using and to see if more recent versions have been created and why.